 - If they fail to remove the probation, they will be dismissed.

-- Suspended LAU students may not receive credit for any academic work done during the absence period, if such work has not been declared prior to re-enrollment.
+- May not receive credit for any academic work done during the absence period, if such work was not been declared prior to re-enrollment.

 2. Readmission after Dismissal

-- three years of academic work in another university whose credits may be transferred to LAU, or
+- Three years of academic work at another university whose credits may be transferred to LAU, or